adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

 ## Postman Results:
  ### RequestLogistic:
- Generally Logistic transfer flow starts from the buyer who need to get some product from seller, will request for the products with id,type,Buyerid,BuyerLocation,Sellerid,SellerLocation,status will.
-The seller has to accept the request and logistics will come into picture who have to transport the goods from  seller to buyer.
+ Generally Logistic transfer flow starts from the buyer who need to get some product/consignment from seller, will request for the products/consignment with id,type,Buyerid,BuyerLocation,Sellerid,SellerLocation,status .
+The seller has to accept the request and logistics will come into picture who have to transport the goods/consignment from  seller to buyer.

  #### Postman for generating transaction id
  ![alt text](https://github.com/adineshreddy1/LogisticsIntoBlockchain/blob/master/screenshots/RequestLogistics%20Postman.png)